 The February 1, 2003 was the foreseen Landing Date of Columbia Mission's STS-117.
 It has never landed, and for this reason this page is a modest homage to the wonderful and exceptional people which the mankind has lost in this terrible disaster.

 8:15 a.m.
-EST -- Columbia fires braking rockets, streaks toward a planned touchdown at Kennedy Space Center, Runway 33.
+EST -- Columbia fires braking rockets, streaks toward a planned touchdown at Kennedy Space Center, Runway 33.8:53 a.m. -- NASA loses temperature measurements for the shuttle's left hydraulic system.

 8:58 a.m. -- NASA loses measurements from three temperature sensors on the shuttle's left side.